pullerize/-/README.md

 The backend is located in `agency_backend`.
 It uses FastAPI, SQLAlchemy and JWT for authentication.
 To run the development server:

 ```bash
 pip install -r agency_backend/requirements.txt
 uvicorn agency_backend.app.main:app --reload --port 8000
 ```

+Start the backend before launching the frontend so the API is reachable.

 This will start the API on `http://localhost:8000`.
 The API exposes endpoints for authentication, user management and task CRUD that